abaransy/Balls-Boxes/README.md

     //After the instructions array is generated,
     //this function creates a finalPlacings Object
-    //that maps the balls with their original positions
+    //that maps the balls with their original positions.
-    //with the boxes.

     //Example:
     // finalPlacings = {